-In August 2015, thirty-one remarkable volunteers invested over 2,300 service hours as residential counselors and helped raise the funds for 61 at-risk youth to enjoy a week of swimming, rock climbing, zip line, water slide and Bible club activities at Mission Springs’ Frontier Ranch.
+In August 2016, 33 remarkable volunteers invested over 3,860 service hours as residential counselors and helped raise the funds for 64 at-risk youth to enjoy a week of swimming, rock climbing, zip line, water slide and Bible club activities at Mission Springs’ Frontier Ranch in the Santa Cruz Mountains.
 Churches throughout our region provided camper scholarships and a substantial operating grant was received from Menlo Church making it possible to provide the experience at no cost to the caregiver.

 Volunteers of the Year!